kumpeapps/KKid/README.md

 -   This screen shows a list of items on the kid's wish list.
 -   Items may be added to the wish list by clicking the add (+) button in the upper right.
 -   If a URL link is provided when adding the item to the list then that item will show a link icon in the list and when you tap on that item it will take you to the link to ensure there is no confusion as to what item the person wants.
+-   The share icon in the upper right will allow you to share a link to your wish list with other people.
+The link is a web link so other users without KKid access may still view your list (like grandparents/friends/family).

 ### REST API
 REST API documentation is available at [https://restapi.kumpeapps.com/v5/ui/#/KKid](https://restapi.kumpeapps.com/v5/ui/#/KKid)